vsambor/get-value-safely/README.md

 is undefined, then it returns the provided fallback value.

-The fallback can be also returned if the checked property is falsy (i.e. undefined, null, false, 0, '', etc.) and the fallbackOnFalsy flag is set to <TRUE>.
+The fallback can be also returned if the checked property is falsy (i.e. undefined, null, false, 0, '', etc.) and the fallbackOnFalsy flag is set to `true`.

-Arrays could be checked as well by passing the index in the path; ex: getValue(arr, '0.obj')
+Arrays could be checked as well by passing the index in the path; ex: getValue(arr, '0.obj.a')

 ### Install